m4xshen/m4xshen.dev/src/content/blog/promote-open-source-project.md

 description: "Learn how to promote your open-source project with these tips.
 From preparing your project to sharing it with the community, discover the strategies to attract users and contributors."
 ---

-Recently, my open-source Neovim plugin [hardtime.nvim](https://github.com/m4xshen/hardtime.nvim) reached 1k stars on GitHub!
+Recently, my Neovim plugin: [hardtime.nvim](https://github.com/m4xshen/hardtime.nvim) reached 1k stars on GitHub!

 ![](/images/hardtime-1k-stars.png)